B-brane transport in anomalous (2,2) models and localization: Branches of abelian gauged linear sigma models

 In $U(1)$ GLSMs the solutions~\eqref{sigma0sol} are isolated \textbf{quantum Coulomb vacua}.
-Excitations around these vacua are all massive: indeed, chiral multiplets have mass $\abs{Q^i\sigma}\gg\mu$, while fluctuations of~$\sigma/e$ have a mass $e^2/\abs{\sigma}$, which can be taken much larger than~$\mu$ by choosing a sufficiently large~$e$.
-This is a further condition on~$e$ besides the condition $e\abs{\zeta}^{1/2}$ that was needed for the Higgs branch NLSM to give a good approximation. \end{itemize}
+Excitations around these vacua are all massive: indeed, chiral multiplets have mass $\abs{Q^i\sigma}\gg\mu$, while fluctuations of~$\sigma/g$ have a mass $g^2/\abs{\sigma}$, which can be taken much larger than~$\mu$ by choosing a sufficiently large~$g$.
+This is a further condition on~$g$ besides the condition $g\abs{\zeta_{\text{ren}}(\mu)}^{1/2}\gg\mu$ needed for the Higgs branch NLSM to give a good approximation.
+In GLSMs with $U(1)^r$ gauge groups, \eqref{sigma0sol}~may also describe \textbf{mixed branches}, which we analyze further below. \end{itemize}

+\paragraph{Pure-Higgs phases.} Depending on the GLSM, the vector $Q^{\text{tot}}=\sum_i Q^i$ may lie in a phase or a wall.
+Consider phases whose closure contains~$Q^{\text{tot}}$, namely phases where $t_{\text{ren}}$ may lie in the deep~UV\@.
+These \textbf{pure-Higgs phases}, as we dub them, do not feature any mixed or Coulomb branch, which will make them useful starting points for our analysis of brane transport.
+The intuition is that shifting $t_{\text{ren}}(\mu)\to t_{\text{ren}}(\mu)+\alpha Q^{\text{tot}}$ in~\eqref{sigma0sol} scales the solution $\sigma_0\to e^{-\alpha} \sigma_0$.
+For $\alpha\to+\infty$, which makes $t_{\text{ren}}(\mu)$ lie deep inside such a phase, any Coulomb or mixed branch simply merges with the Higgs branch at $\sigma_0=0$.
+To be precise, this limit should be applied to the mixed branch equation~\eqref{subtheoryCoulomb} instead of~\eqref{sigma0sol} but the same logic applies.